inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 is generally reasonable and high-minded or utterly bizarre and irrational -- e powers of reason are suprisingly ineffective in changing e believer's mind.
-- Steve Allen, comdeian, from an essay in e book "The Courage of Conviction", edited by Philip Berman
+- Steve Allen, comdeian, from an essay in e  "The Courage of Conviction", edited by Philip Berman
 Like, if I'm not for me, en fer shure, like who will be?
 And if, y'know, if I'm not like fer anyone else, en hey, I mean, what am I?
 And if not